 Daniela is in the joint degree program in Sociology and Social Policy, with a concentration in demography.
 She is interested in family demography, gender inequality, education, and quantitative methods.
 Her current projects examine how specific social policies affect household and gender dynamics, the implications of educational expansion for marriage markets, and the application of regularization methods for selecting log-linear models.

-Ulrike’s research is on unaccompanied minor asylum seekers in Germany.
-At this early stage of fieldwork, she is interested in how young asylum seekers and the various actors they encounter during their first years in Germany--including social workers, medical examiners, and legal guardians--differently construct youth and minority as both sociocultural and legal categories.
+Ulrike's ethnographic dissertation research is on unaccompanied minor asylum seekers in Germany.
+How do asylum seekers and state bureaucrats negotiate migrants' official identities, such as age and national origin, in the absence of identity documents, and what consequences does this have for migrants' legal statuses and new lives in Germany?
 Ulrike received her BA and MA in Social Sciences from Humboldt University of Berlin, where she also worked as a research assistant at the Urban Sociology department.